COSHH Explained: Control of Substances Hazardous to Health

 There is therefore, a very real need for all employers to understand how to assess their individual businesses and the substances used by their workforce.
 Risk assessments and control measures should be implemented to reduce potential exposure.

-Guidance can be found by visiting the the Health and Safety Executive (HSE) website on COSHH http://www.hse.gov.uk/coshh/basics/substance.htm
+Guidance on Control of Substances Hazardous to Health can be found by visiting the the Health and Safety Executive (HSE) website.

-Also, online training courses are an excellent way of raising awareness among your workforce.
+Online training courses are an excellent way of raising awareness among your workforce.
 The EssentialSkillz Hazardous Substances (COSHH) eLearning course highlights the key responsibilities that employers and their workforce have in relation to hazardous substances.
-The online course explains what hazardous substances are, explores substance classification and hazard classification symbols, both old and new, along with the importance of labelling and safety data sheets.
+The online course explains what hazardous substances are, explores substance classification and hazard classification symbols, both old and new, along with the importance of labeling and safety data sheets.

 The course outlines how hazardous substances can impact on human health, how they enter the body, symptoms and specific health conditions.
 It also details actions to take to control the risks from hazardous substances, such as the use of personal protective equipment, and ways to deal with accidents and emergencies.